ZONEXIEO/handwrite/README.md

 The project it's still beta and may be updated in the future.

 You are welcome to do whatever you want according to MIT licence.

+How to Use?

+run the file
+Enter the document file you want to convert to handwrite png file with handwrite will be created at the same directory